Top 14 Places to View Fall Colours (Besides Algonquin Park)

 Sunset Cruises Port Carling

 Cyclists will also want to check out over 200 on-road and off-road routes across the region.
 Visit www.bikecottagecountry.ca for more details.
-And golfers take note: the area is home to over 30 exceptional courses.
+And golfers take note: the area is home to more than 30 exceptional courses.

 Anyone who visits the region in fall will know that The Dorset Lookout Tower is a must-do climb to get a sweeping view of foliage across Lake of Bay and Haliburton.
-In fact, it’s so popular that this year, in order to make sure everyone who visits gets to experience it, the Tower will require reserving a spot on weekends and Thanksgiving (from September 24 to October 16) before you arrive.
-Weekdays remain first come, first serve.
+In fact, it’s so popular that this year, in order to make sure everyone who visits gets to experience it, the Tower will require reserving a spot (from September 21 to October 14) before you arrive.

 Click here for all the new details on visiting this popular spot: www.ahtrails.ca